 Mostly, the debate centers on three distinct areas.
-First, there are legalities around using any such service in certain countries, like using a VPN in China.
+First, there are legalities around using any such service in certain countries, like using a China VPN.
 Second, there are also some legal issues related to what you are transmitting with a VPN.

 And third, there are questions about legal ramifications for the software you use versus what you transmit.
 All three are worth exploring, although the short answer is that ExpressVPN and other clients are perfectly legal to use in most locations.
 What you transmit, on the other hand, can be totally illegal.